npm/cacache/README.md

 ### Features

-* Stores tarball data (expanded) or single files
 * Extraction by key or by content digest (shasum, etc).
 * Deduplicated content by digest -- two inputs with same key are only saved once
-* Manipulate tarball data on expansion and save the updated version
+* Consistency checks, both on insert and extract.
-* Data validation
+* (Kinda) concurrency-safe and fault tolerant.
-* Streaming support
+* Streaming support.
-* Metadata storage
+* Metadata storage.

 ### Guide